 Potential negative effects How we are addressing this Community Connections (parks and facilities) Damage to property and harm to people from falling trees and branches.
 Tree maintenance programme is delivered in accordance with industry standards.
 Increased asset data to capture age and condition of trees to allow proactive maintenance.
 Noise and disorderly behaviour issues from events and general use of reserves.
 Events applications are managed in alignment with Council's terms and conditions of hire.
-Bollards and signage installed vehicles on reserves.
+Bollards and signage installed to discourage undesirable behaviour such as motorbikes and vehicles on reserves.